-Understanding Docker Hub Rate Limiting
+Understanding Your Docker Hub Rate Limit

 On November 20, 2020, rate limits anonymous and free authenticated use of Docker Hub went into effect.
 Anonymous and Free Docker Hub users are limited to 100 and 200 container image pull requests per six hours.
 You can read here for more detailed information.

 If you are affected by these changes you will receive this error message:

 You have reached your pull rate limit.
 You may increase the limit by authenticating and upgrading: https://www.docker.com/increase-rate-limits.
 You must authenticate your pull requests.

 To increase your pull rate limits you can upgrade your account to a Docker Pro or Team subscription.

 The rate limits of 100 container image requests per six hours for anonymous usage, and 200 container image requests per six hours for free Docker accounts are now in effect.
 Image requests exceeding these limits will be denied until the six hour window elapses.